gbasler/drscala/README.md

 #### Case classes must not have Arrays as constructor arguments

-* structural equality / hashing does not work since.
-Arrays do not implement these methods.
+* structural equality / hashing does not work since Arrays do not implement these methods.

 #### `Option.get`